sscollis/fsc/README.md

 1. The gcc.mak uses gfortran and should be rather portable.
 There are other, old, `*.mak` that you may find helpful but they have not been updated.
-2. One optionally use Numerical Recipes integration if you have the code (not supplied) and are licensed to use it.
+2. One may, optionally, use Numerical Recipes integration if you have the code (not supplied) and are licensed to use it.
 To do so, build by using: